tonypowa/shop-fast-alerting-demo/README.md

 # Select: 1 (Reset to Default)
 ```

-💡 **Why this works so well:** The simulation tool generates realistic HTTP requests over time, showing how alerts naturally fire as inventory depletes - much more impressive than instant database changes!
+💡  The simulation tool generates realistic HTTP requests over time, showing how alerts naturally fire as inventory depletes - much more impressive than instant database changes!

 ---